Best smart home devices for aging in place

 *Pricing is accurate as of post date.
 Read full disclaimer.

-There are plenty of ways to secure your home and identify or scare off any lurkers without breaking the bank.
+There are plenty of ways to secure your home and scare off lurkers without breaking the bank.
 We love the EufyCam 2C Security Kit.
-It's easy to set up, can easily integrate with other devices on your smart home network (Google Assistant, Amazon Alexa and Apple HomeKit right off the bat), and has free local storage at a competitive price.
-Each camera in the kit has a motion-triggered alarm to deter crooks, clear, colour night vision, and two-way audio so you can chat with anyone at the door.
+It's easy to set up, and integrate with other devices on your smart home network (Google Assistant, Amazon Alexa and Apple HomeKit right off the bat).
+It has free local storage, and each camera in the kit has a motion-triggered alarm to deter crooks.

-They’re weather-proof, so you can mount them indoors or outdoors.
-They do need a charge every six months though, so either bring them inside for the day or chuck on some compatible solar panels.
+The Eufy2C is weather-proof, so you can mount these bad boys indoors or outdoors.
+They'll need a charge every six months, so bring them inside for the day or chuck on some compatible solar panels.

 Motion sensors

-Motion sensors are one of the cheapest, simplest ways to monitor and secure your home.
+Motion sensors are among the cheapest, simplest ways to secure your home.
 These devices detect when someone or something enters a room, approaches a door, or opens a window and sends an alert to your security system.

-They’re also helpful if you have any family members who want to keep an eye on you as you age.
-Most send notifications to your phone, so they can track when you’re home, tending to the garden, or out of the house.
+They’re helpful if you have any family members who want to keep an eye on you as you age.
+Many models will send a notification to the connected phone, so your family can track when you’re home, tending to the garden, or out of the house.

 Best motion sensor